Alcohol And Breastfeeding- Is It Safe For Baby?

 Yes, in small amounts.
 Alcohol enters breast milk similarly to how it enters the bloodstream.
 For 1 standard drink, alcohol levels are at the highest concentration in your milk 30-60 minutes after consumption, but can still be detected for 2-3 hours after consumption.
 The more you drink, the longer the alcohol will still be detected (approximately an extra 2 hours per drink).

-No. Pumping and discarding milk will not decrease the alcohol content.
-Just like how blood alcohol levels decrease over time, so does the alcohol content in breast milk.
+No. Just like how blood alcohol levels decrease over time, so does the alcohol content in breast milk.
+Pumping and discarding milk will not decrease the alcohol content.

 If it is time to nurse/pump but you are still feeling the effects of alcohol, you may need to pump out some milk to relieve discomfort from engorgement and protect your milk supply.
 If you think you may find yourself overindulging a bit, be sure to plan ahead and have other options for feeding your infant available.